MALAGA (SPAIN)

 One of the key aspects of this project is its commitment to using technology as a way of improving the interaction between people and the environment.

-It will be the first public space that users can control through an application.
-In parallel with the construction of the project, the official UMA app will be extended with open source modules that will allow access to an augmented environment of interactivity and information.
+Malaga University Campus is the first public space that users can control through an application.
+In parallel with the construction of the project, the official UMA app was extended with open source modules that allow access to an augmented environment of interactivity and information.

 This opens up a whole new world of connections between the digital layer and the physical space.
-Beyond the typical optimization and automation processes that are common in a ‘smart cities’ approach, this project utilizes a network of sensors and actuators, that allows individuals to experience a new level of interactivity: controlling bioclimatic conditioning systems, changing lighting settings, sending audiovisual content to screens and sound systems, know the atmospheric conditions of the spaces in each area of the park or events programmed, sharing comments or photos associated with specific spaces, unlocking lockers to access extra equipment and even checking out books from an outdoor extension of the university library.
+Beyond the typical optimization and automation processes that are common in a ‘smart cities’ approach, this project utilizes a network of sensors and actuators that allow individuals to experience a new level of interactivity: from controlling bioclimatic conditioning systems, changing lighting settings, sending audiovisual content to screens and sound systems, to knowing the atmospheric conditions of the spaces in each area of the park or events programmed, sharing comments or photos associated with specific spaces, unlocking lockers to access extra equipment and even checking out books from an outdoor extension of the university library.

 Open academic spaces connected by a natural landscape

-The first construction phase, which covers an area of 7 Ha (17 ac), is articulated around three main systems: the “Hubs” or activity nodes, the large green area, and the boulevard, a green corridor that connects both.
+The first construction phase, which covers an area of 7 Ha (17 ac), is articulated around three main systems: the “Hubs” or activity nodes, the large green area and the boulevard, a green corridor that connects the former two systems.

-The Boulevard is a green corridor that connects programmatic elements such as the technological “Hubs”, open classrooms or spaces for social encounter, and the existing neglected natural spaces that are transformed into urban biodiversity reserves.
+The Boulevard is a green corridor that connects programmatic elements such as the technological “Hubs,” open classrooms or spaces for social encounter, with the formerly neglected natural spaces that have been transformed into urban biodiversity reserves.

-The main path is protected from traffic by artificial topographies covered with vegetation, creating new landscapes that bring character to the emptiness of the suburban environment.
-These new landscapes create enclosed and protected spaces that make bioclimatic conditioning achievable.
+The main path is protected from traffic by artificial topographies covered with vegetation, creating landscapes that bring character to the emptiness of the suburban environment.
+These new landscapes enclose and protect spaces, making bioclimatic conditioning achievable at the Teatinos Campus.

-The Climatic and Digital Hub is the main space, located next to the Metro station and designed for large-capacity events.
-It is equipped with a technological canopy, housing an interactive screen, a digital water curtain, climate conditioning systems, and energy production systems that provide power for the entire park.
+The Climatic and Digital Hub is the main space, located next to the Metro station and is designed for large-capacity events.
+It is equipped with a technological canopy that houses an interactive screen, a digital water curtain, climate conditioning systems and energy production systems that provide power for the entire park.

-The Open Classrooms are spaces surrounded and protected by vegetation, equipped with interactive technologies that enable academic and social events.
-Their main goal is to transfer the university experience into the public space.
+The Open Classrooms are spaces that are surrounded and protected by vegetation and are equipped with interactive technologies that enable academic and social events.
+The open classrooms transfer the university experience into the public space.

-The Open Library at the Olive Grove is designed as a natural environment, equipped in certain points with light infrastructure and urban furniture elements that transform the grove into a space for creativity, leisure, learning, reading, exchanging information, or resting.
+The Open Library at the Olive Grove is a natural environment equipped with light infrastructure and urban furniture elements that transform the grove into a space for creativity, leisure, learning, reading, exchanging information and resting.

 A connected, open, interactive and green campus.

-An intelligent natural space, with positive energy balance and bioclimatic comfort.
+An intelligent natural space that combines positive energy balance with bioclimatic comfort.

 A public space where collaboration, creativity and learning define the urban scene.